b-lukaszuk/RJ_BS_eng/contents/association.md

-In @sec:statistics_normal_distribution greater `variance` (and `standard deviation`) meant greater spread of points around the mean, here the greater covariance expresses the greater spread of the points around the imaginary trend line (in @fig:ch07biomassCor).
+In @sec:statistics_normal_distribution greater `variance` (and `standard deviation`) meant greater spread of points around the mean, here the greater covariance expresses the greater spread of the points around the imaginary trend line (in Figure 27).
 But beware, you shouldn't judge the spread of data based on the covariance alone.
 To understand why let's look at the graph below.